Festivali i Këngës

-Various singing presentations have been used throughout its history, beginning with radio-only interpretations in the first few years, live performances, playback, remakes, and even duets featuring other singers.
+Various singing presentations have been used throughout its history, beginning with radio-only performances in the first few years, then expanding to live performances, playback, remakes, and duets featuring other singers.
 The winners have traditionally been selected by a jury.
 However, other voting methods have also been applied, such as televoting or regional juries.
 At times, the head juror has carried twice the voting power of other jurors.

 Vaçe Zela holds the record for most victories in the competition with eleven wins followed by Tonin Tërshana with four wins and Aurela Gaçe, Manjola Nallbani, and Elsa Lila with three wins.
-The most recent winner is Elsa Lila who won the 61st edition of the contest.
+The most recent winner is Shkodra Elektronike, who won the 63rd edition of the contest.